exlskills/course-java-intro/README.md

 ## Contributing

-All contributions in the form of pull-requests and issues are welcome and greatly appreciated :)
+This repository points to an upstream repository [EXLskills Java Basics Course](https://github.com/exlskills/course-java-basics).
+All contributions in the form of pull-requests and issues on the [EXLskills Java Basics Course](https://github.com/exlskills/course-java-basics) are welcome and greatly appreciated :) Please do not post issues in this repository.

 ## Translations